 Picture of a tiny NTC used here as example for the calculations.
 R25 = 6.8 kΩ and β = 4200 K. (click to enlarge).

 The downside is that their resistance is not a linear function of the temperature as one can see in the two plots below (which refers to an NTC specified R25 = 6.8 kΩ and β = 4200 K).
-Even by restricting the temperature range (say from 0 to 50 °C), still the function can hardly be approximated by a line.
+Even by restricting the temperature range (say from 0 to 50 °C), the function can hardly be approximated by a line.
 As explained before, in an NTC the resistance decreases as the temperature increases.

 Variation of the resistance as a function of temperature, both axes are linear.
 The image on the right shows a zoom of the range from 0 to 50 °C.